HOW DO I MAKE AN EXPENSES CLAIM?

 - Inventory - if your society owns any property, this must be signed by either the President, Treasurer or Secretary

-- Handover Form (at the end of the year) – must be signed by the current and newly elected Presidents
+- Handover Checklist (at the end of the year) – must be signed by the newly elected Presidents and Secretaries

 You may also be asked to complete other forms when you are holding events or specific activities.
-We will try to create a complete list of these below:
+We will try to maintain a complete list of these below:

 - Venues Booking Form - if you are planning to hold an event in Base, Top Bar, SU Bar or even Sub Zero, you will need to complete this form first.
 Type 'Venues' inot the FAQ search bar for more information!